SK Hranice

 Hranice played in the Regional Championship (fifth tier) for two years between 2010 and 2012 before winning promotion back to the Czech Fourth Division in June 2012.

 The club was given a state subsidy of 1 million Czech koruna in 2012 to help facilitate the reconstruction of their stadium, which was badly affected by the 1997 Central European flood, due to the stadium's proximity to the Bečva.
 After playing two seasons in the third-tier MSFL, Hranice were relegated at the end of the 2023–24 season.
+After the 2024–25 season the club was promoted again from the Czech Fourth Division to the MSFL.